DrupalOpenLearning/drupaldojo-old/web/modules/contrib/config_update/config_update_ui/README.txt

 - Export them - see drush config-export.

 - Import missing configuration or revert to provided default values.
-To do this:
+There are Drush commands to do this:

-  (1) Locate the configuration file in the install profile, module, or theme
-      config/install directory.

-  (2) Copy this file to your configuration staging directory.

-  (3) Run drush config-import.
-You might want to use the --preview option to see
-      what differences you are about to import, before running the import, or use the drush config-diff command to look at individual differences.
+drush config-revert (cfr)
+  Revert a config item found in a "different" report to the current version in the module, theme, or install profile that provides it.

+drush config-revert-multiple (cfrm)
+  Revert all config items of one type or from one module, theme, or install profile to the provided versions.

+drush config-import-missing (cfi)
+  Import a config item found in a "missing" or "inactive" report from the current version in the module, theme, or install profile that provides it.

+You can also to use the drush config-import command to import/update multiple configuration items.
+But this requires that you locate the files containing the configuration you want to import, and copy them to your configuration staging directory.

 IMPORTANT NOTES